HAY(NA)KU 15-Year Anniversary Celebration

 Co-Sponsors: Philippine American Writers & Artists, Inc. (PAWA) and Meritage Press

-To celebrate the 15th birthday of the poetic form hay(na)ku, there will be a summer exhibition, reading, and new anthology in 2018.
+To celebrate the 15th birthday of the poetic form hay(na)ku, there are exhibitions, reading, and a new anthology in 2018.
 We are pleased to share that the commemorative anthology HAY(NA)KU 15 presents 128 poets and translators from 13 countries: Australia, Canada, England, Finland, India, Luxembourg, Mexico, New Zealand, Philippines, Poland, Scotland, Thailand, and United States.
 Eight languages will be represented: English, Filipino, Finnish, Hindi, Polish, Portuguese, Romanian, and Spanish.
 Here is the cover designed by Aileen Cassinetto and featuring the art of Maryrose Cobarrubias Mendoza:

 The FilAm Magazine, April 15, 2018, covers the hay(na)ku’s 15th year anniversary: “The poetry form ‘hay(na)ku’ on its 15th birthday”